Henauxg/bevy_quinnet/README.md

 ### Limitations

-* QUIC is not available directly in a Browser (used in browsers but not exposed as an API).
-For now I would rather wait on [WebTransport](https://web.dev/webtransport/)("QUIC" on the Web) than hack on WebRTC data channels.
+* QUIC is not available directly in a Browser (it is used by Browsers but not exposed directly as an API).
+[WebTransport](https://web.dev/webtransport/) is starting to be available on Browsers, however this crate does not provide nor use a WebTransport implementation, and as such, does not support Browser target.

 ## Credits